 The truth is there are a lot of people swearing by rosehip oil, and having in mind its composition one can easily see how this might be true.

 The high concentration of essential fatty acids in the oil promotes tissue regeneration, which can help the skin heal more efficiently.
 Additionally, its anti-inflammatory and antioxidant properties can prevent oxidative damage and help the skin rebuild collagen.
 Collagen is key in maintaining the skin’s elasticity and preventing scars, wrinkles, fine lines, stretch marks and other skin imperfections.

 Because rosehip oil is so good for oily and acne-prone skin, it’s a good idea to start using it regularly while you are facing breakouts.
-This way you the chances that your breakouts will leave a scar will drop significantly, since the oil influences the skin while is still healing.
+This way the chances that your breakouts will leave a scar will drop significantly, since the oil influences the skin while it is still healing.
 However, the oil probably won’t work if the scar tissue is old and the skin has already healed.